AlibabaCloudDocs/hologram/intl.en-US/Common Development Tools/HoloStudio/Data Analytics/Hologres Data Analytics.md

 1. Prepare a MaxCompute table.

     Prepare a MaxCompute table that stores source data.
 You can create a table and import data, or directly select a table from the data map.
-For more information, see [MaxCompute Quick Start](https://help.aliyun.com/document_detail/27808.html?spm=a2c4g.11186623.6.589.613b2b17XHk7rR).
+For more information, see [t11950.dita\#concept\_rkk\_kcy\_5db](/intl.en-US/Quick Start/Create and view a table.md).
 The following sample statements use a table created in the data map:

     ```
     CREATE TABLE IF NOT EXISTS bank_data_odps